SilkRose/Pony/stories/chaotic-crush/01-chaotic-crush.md

 Applejack greets him as she turns to find him.
 "Howdy, Discord."

 "Applejack, I need your advice.
 I have a crush on Fluttershy and I don't know what to do about it.
 I've asked Twilight, Rarity, Pinkie, and Rainbow for advice.
-They all gave different advice."
+They all had different ideas."

-"Let me guess, Twilight gave you a book, Rarity said to take her on a date, Pinkie said to give her a gift, and Rainbow said to impress her somehow."
+"Let me guess, Twilight told you to read a book, Rarity told you to take her on a date, Pinkie told you to give her a gift, and Rainbow told you to impress her somehow."

 "Wow, you really know your friends."